 - Customer: Maui Electric Company

 An important component of the project is an 11-megawatt (MW) grid battery system.
-Energy from the battery system helps to regulate and sustain power to Maui Electric Company’s grid during light wind conditions.
+Energy from the battery system helps to regulate and sustain power to Maui Electric Company's grid during variable wind conditions.
 The battery storage component of this project includes state-of-the-art monitoring and safety controls that ensure reliable operation for the life of the project.

 The wind power from Auwahi Wind is sold to Maui Electric Company under a 20-year contract.

 The Auwahi Wind project has enabled Ulupalakua Ranch to continue ranching operations.
 A farm lease agreement between Sempra U.S. Gas & Power and Ulupalakua Ranch provides the ranch's owners with the opportunity to thrive as cattle farmers and to maintain the rural character of thousands of acres of open space.